Frequently asked questions

 And please keep in mind: Schematic and Layout have to be loaded simultaneously all the time!

-For this purpose you can use an older DOS based program named UPDATE26.EXE which can be found in the eagle/bin folder.
+For this purpose you can use an older DOS based program named UPDATE26.EXE (16 bit application) which can be found in the eagle/bin folder (EAGLE for Windows only).
 Please be sure to copy the files you want to convert and the files named UPDATE26.EXE and LAYERS.NEW which can also be found in eagle/bin into a common folder.
 Now open the Windows’ Comand Prompt and go to this folder.
 If you are working with Linux, you could use xdosemu to emulate a DOS box.

 Now type in: